 Credit: @3dprimade / instagram

-With the right setup, Creatbot D600 and D600 Pro can print with a variety of engineering-grade and high-performance materials, including ABS, HIPS, Nylon, PC and their Carbon fiber-filled variants.
+With the right setup, the devices can print with a variety of engineering-grade and high-performance materials, including ABS, HIPS, Nylon, PC and their Carbon fiber-filled variants.
 With all the doors open, the machine can also print certain variants of PLA, PETG, TPU and others.

 Credit: @3dprimade / instagram

-Both printers include a heatable platform.
-It consists of four different layers attached with special stickers, namely the metal support, the heating plate, the glass bed, and the Buildtak.
-With vertical thermal conductivity, it provides effective heating.
+All versions include a heatable platform.
+In the base model and D600 Pro, it consists of four different layers attached with special stickers, namely the metal support, the heating plate, the glass bed, and the Buildtak.
+With vertical thermal conductivity, it provides effective heating, while the magnetic suction platform in Pro 2 brings convenience and output to the next level.

 The heated bed and the fully enclosed chamber make for higher reliability when printing with ABS-type materials.